The wonders of southern Africa

 Fly overnight from the UK to Livingstone, travelling via Nairobi or Johannesburg.

 Upon arrival in Livingstone, transfer to your hotel, where there'll be an opportunity to rest and relax after the journey and to meet your fellow travellers.
-Enjoy your first glimpse of the Victoria Falls, one of the seven natural wonders of the world, where the great Zambezi River plummets into a 100-metre drop.
+This afternoon, join an included tour for your first sight of the Victoria Falls, one of the seven natural wonders of the world, where the great Zambezi River plummets into a 100-metre drop.

 Spend the day relaxing, or join a wide range of optional activities that reveal the beauty of this wondrous part of the world.
 Tour the Falls, take a fascinating close-up look at the engineering marvel of the Victoria Falls Bridge, see the sights on an open-top bus tour, or swap sightseeing for thrill-seeking on an exhilarating white-water rafting trip.
 This evening, board a riverboat for an optional lazy sunset cruise, sipping a cocktail on deck and looking out for resident hippos, crocodiles and birdlife as the sun sinks over the horizon.